zAndrey95/startAPINodeGraphQLApollo/README.md

-# startAPINodeGraphQLApollo
-Start project to Node.js, Apollo, GraphQL, Sequelize, Postgres
+# Starter Kit to API with Node.js, GraphQL, Apollo Server, Sequelize and Postgres